akamiru/sort/README.md

 three-pivot quicksort + novel linear time suffix array construction algorithm by depth awareness

 # info
-See comments in suffix.h for info on the new SACA
+See comments in suffix.h for info on the new SACA and [General Description of DAware](https://github.com/akamiru/sort/wiki/General-Description-of-DAware) in the wiki for a high level description.

 See inplace.h for the three-pivot quicksort